Top 10 TV Shows of 1978: Nielsen Ratings & Network Turf War

 The show also gave late-70s TV one of its better portraits of female endurance without turning that idea into a sermon.
 That is part of why it connected.
 It let competence, frustration, humor, and survival all occupy the same space.
 The characters felt like people with shifts to work, bills to pay, and patience that occasionally ran out — which, shockingly enough, turned out to be relatable.

-Why it hit: it turned work, sarcasm, and everyday female resilience into a sitcom rhythm viewers clearly wanted every single week.
+Why it hit it turned work, sarcasm, and everyday female resilience into a sitcom rhythm viewers clearly wanted every single week.

 #8 (tie) — M*A*S*H